 - Installing Linux

-Downloading and converting your Linux distro image of choice
+Step 1: Downloading and ‘burning’ your Linux distro image of choice to a USB stick.

 Make sure you download the x64 version of the distribution you choose, if there is an EFI boot version, choose that also.